 Wastewater Compliance Sampling

-If you are an environmental manager with limited time and resources, just send EST a copy of your discharge permit and we will handle all of the sampling and analytical work associated with your permit.
+If you are an environmental manager with limited time and resources, simply send EST a copy of your wastewater discharge permit and we will handle all of the sampling, analysis, and reporting necessary to ensure compliance with your permit.
+Our experienced OSHA-40-certified sampling technicians are familiar with local, state, federal regulatory requirements and collect samples in accordance with EST’s standard operating procedures and a detailed Quality Assurance/Quality Control (QA/QC) program.

 What is the difference between a composite and a grab sample?